thomaspinckney3/cs4501/Project3.md

    exposes the port 8000 in the container (which is the `mod_wsgi-express` default port) to port 8001 on the host machine.
 In this way you can access your models layer by listen to `http://localhost:8001` using a browser in the host machine.
-- I mount the source for each container from my Linux VM so that I can edit code in Linux and have each container pick up the changes immediately (update the last modified time on wsgi.py in the top of your Django app to tell Apache to reaload your app -- can do this via 'touch wsgi.py').
+- I mount the source for each container from my Linux VM so that I can edit code in Linux and have each container pick up the changes immediately.
 This is accomplished by docker compose `volumes` option:

 ```YAML
 models: